spgennard/vscode_cobol/README.md

 The example below shows you how you can create a single task to compile one program using the `cobol` command.

+For Net Express/Server Express compilers use the "$mfcobol-errformat3-netx-sx" problem matcher as although the directive ERRFORMAT"3" is used, the compiler output error format is slightly different.

 ```json
 {
     "label": "mf cobol (single file)",